ntavakoulnia/Customer-Churn-Prediction-/README.md

 Approach

 Data Wrangling: Missing values in the TotalCharges column were handled by replacing empty entries with NaN, then filling those with 0.
-Categorical features such as SeniorCitizen were recoded for clarity and analysis.
-Multiple service-related features were converted to categorical types for model compatibility.
+Categorical features such as SeniorCitizen were recoded to numerical types for clarity and analysis.
+Multiple service related features were converted to categorical types for model compatibility.

 Exploratory Data Analysis (EDA): Box plots were generated for key numerical features (tenure, MonthlyCharges, TotalCharges) to assess distributions and detect outliers.
 Tenure was also segmented into groups for deeper pattern recognition.

-Customer Segmentation: Customers were segmented based on tenure groups using bins to segment customers by how long they’ve been with the company i.e (0-1yr, 1-2yr, etc).
+Customer Segmentation: Customers were segmented based on tenure groups, using bins to segment customers by how long they’ve been with the company i.e (0-1yr, 1-2yr, etc).
 New features like average monthly charges and service usage were created.
 Generated a new binary feature NoAddServices to flag customers who don’t use any additional services i.e (OnlineBackup, StreamingTV, etc)